Deploy the sample labeling tool

 - Password (Optional) - Create a secure password that you'll remember.

-- Image and tag - Set this to
+- Image and tag - Set to

-- Continuous Deployment - Set this to On if you want to receive automatic updates when the development team makes changes to the sample labeling tool.
+- Continuous Deployment - Set to On if you want to receive automatic updates when the development team makes changes to the sample labeling tool.

-- Startup command - Set this to
+- Startup command - Set to

-That's it.
-Next, select Review + Create, then Create to deploy your web app.
+- Next, select Review + Create, then Create to deploy your web app.
 When complete, you can access your web app at the URL provided in the Overview for your resource.

 When creating your web app, you can also configure authorization/authentication.
 This is not necessary to get started.